snooppr/shotstars/README.md

 Shotstars allows you to monitor any repository from the outside.
 For example, can a network user say: how many stars have been added or subtracted from some interesting GitHub repository in a month? *(IT hosting does not provide information on the decrease in stars, even to the owner of its own projects)*.
-Shotstars will take care of and calculate specifically those GitHub users who have deleted or added stars to any project, or even completely left the platform.
-In addition, the tool allows you to identify repositories with fake stars.
+Shotstars will care about and count specifically those GitHub users who have removed, added stars to any project; or set their profile to "private"; or even left the platform entirely.
+In addition to statistics, the tool allows you to identify repositories with fake stars.

 **Claimed functions:**
 - [X] Shotstars will help find and expose naked kings and their retinue *(fact: stars in some repositories are inflated)*
 - [X] Shotstars calculates parameters: aggressive marketing, trend, fake stars, peak of popularity and its date.
-- [X] Shotstars will calculate progress or regression, percentage change over the last month.
+- [X] Shotstars will calculate progress or regression over the last month *(median - trend in percentage change and average - calculated in fact in times).*
-- [X] Shotstars Shotstars will calculate the names of the months that had the most and the least stars.
+- [X] Shotstars Shotstars will calculate the names of the months that had the most and the least stars *(mode / anti-mode)*.
+- [X] Shotstars will output the longest period of time without adding stars.
 - [X] Shotstars scans repositories for stars added and removed with statistics for a selected time period.
 - [X] Shotstars reports the real date of the repository *(fact: developers can declare/fake/change the date of their projects commits, but Shotstars will not fool them, the utility will display real numbers)*.
-- [X] Shotstats will show ~ the size of any public repository.
+- [X] Shotstars will show ~ the size of any public repository.
 - [X] Shotstars will also provide a short description of the repository.
 - [X] Shotstars offers a scan history with a selection of previously registered projects for quick checking.
-- [X] Shotstars generates CLI/HTML reports *(stats, time periods, duplicate user activity, urls and graphs)*.
+- [X] Shotstars generates CLI/HTML reports *(stats, time periods, duplicate user activity, urls, graphs and json)*.
 - [X] Shotstars can simulate results, documented hack: a function designed to check the utility's operation *(to make sure)* on dead/stable repositories without moving stars.
 - [X] Shotstars finds users that overlap across Github projects, including those with hidden/private profiles.
 - [X] Shotstars calculates to the minute and displays the time when the github rescan restriction is lifted *(if token is not used)*.